appsody/website/content/docs/stacks/stack-structure.md

 Appsody application stacks are provided to developers as a Docker image and include a pre-configured technology stack ready to start application development.
 It also has mechanisms to control which aspects can and cannot be overridden by the developer.

 ### LICENSE
-The image directory must include a Apache 2.0 License file.
+The image directory must include a license file.

 ### Project directory:
 The project folder should contain a production [Dockerfile](#Dockerfile) for your application and the project you are going to contribute as a content provider.